alptugan/blog-teaching/content/Tutorials/Obsidian - Cheat Sheet.md

 > ```
 > [short video](https://www.youtube.com/watch?v=r4NKCDirm64)
 > In order to make it work over WAN, it may require to edit the ini file

+### AI
+[Obsidian Ollama](https://github.com/hinterdupfinger/obsidian-ollama) allows to send instruction to Ollama using Obsidian.
+You can set your own prompts customized for specific tasks.

+[Local GPT](https://github.com/pfrankov/obsidian-local-gpt) is similar to [Obsidian Ollama](https://github.com/hinterdupfinger/obsidian-ollama), plus you can use any OpenAI compatible server other than Ollama.

 ## 7. Columns
 ### When is the best to ski in Switzerland?